-Latest Update Josh Willingham said he has not made up his mind on retirement.
-Thu Sep, 25, 07:15 PM
+Latest Update Josh Willingham has not yet made a retirement decision Thu Oct, 30, 05:31 PM

 Swings a powerful bat with above-average home-run ability.
 Is patient at the plate and will take his walks.
 When in the outfield, he boasts an accurate arm from left field.